 Network management and monitoring are universally crucial for organizations, regardless of location, workload or size.
 The moving pieces in these aspects of networking can seem complicated, especially as times and technologies change, but those factors also increase the importance of how network teams manage and monitor their networks.
 In addition to universal importance, network management and monitoring are also universal when it comes to protocols, issues and processes.
 Most networks face similar issues -- such as bottlenecks and outages -- that the use of the same protocol and similar best practices can fix.

-Index of network management and monitoring terms and phrases
+Network management and monitoring terms

 Bottleneck.
 Like with vehicles in traffic, a network bottleneck occurs when the amount of traveling data becomes too great and slows or halts traffic flows.
 Bottlenecks negatively affect network or application performance and can lead to crashes or downtime.
 Proper network management and monitoring can lower the potential for bottlenecks, and monitoring software can alert network administrators to resolve the issue.